9 of surfing's nastiest waves

 Can you ride it?
 If you don't mind freezing water, looming rocks and huge waves breaking in a very deep ocean.

 The story goes that local Jeff Clark surfed at Half Moon Bay for years before anyone decided to join him.
-Well, except his dog Maverick, who paddled out after him, and earned the honor of having the wave named in his honor.
+Well, except his dog Maverick, who paddled out after him, and earned the honour of having the wave named in his honour.

 9 min